thojmr/PregnancyPlus/README.md

+`This branch is meant to retain a legacy copy of KK_PregnancyPlus (original KK), for bug fixing purposes.
+I will only be adding new features to KKS, HS2, and AI from now on.
+Further improvements to this plugin require newer versions of Unity and KK is just too old now.
+I will still support KK_PregnancyPlus, but for bugfixes only.`

 # Introduction
 This repository contains the PregnancyPlus plugin, that adds additional belly sliders in Studio and Maker.
 It is intended to compliment the [KK_Pregnancy](https://github.com/ManlyMarco/KoikatuGameplayMods) plugin, but can be used without it.